Commvault/cvpysdk/README.rst

     - **master**
     - **dev**

-    * where the other branches refer to the already released code / branched code, which may only get some bug-fixes, with no active development
-        - SP7
-        - SP8
-        - SP9
-        - SP10
-        - SP11
-        - SP12
-        - SP13
-	- SP14
-	- SP15

 - The contributor should *Fork* the **dev** branch, and make their changes on top of it, and open a *Pull Request*
 - The **master** branch will then be updated with the **dev** branch, once everything is verified